Gabriela Pochinki

 Gabriela Edith Pochinki is a singer of Opera and popular music.
 She was born in Buenos Aires, Argentina, and has begun her career when she was a child.
 She has been awarded prizes at major Opera competitions, including "Best Female Opera Singer" at the Sanremo Festival and "Best Singer In The World" at the 3º Festival della Lirica of the Sanremo Musica Festival, both in Italy.
-She got the second prize at the Pavarotti Competition, where she met Luciano Pavarotti, who had said about her: "The quality of Gabriela’s voice is stunningly beautiful".
+She got the second prize at the Pavarotti Competition, where she met Luciano Pavarotti, who stated at the time: "The quality of Gabriela’s voice is stunningly beautiful".

 Music career

-She first received a bachelor's degree and then a master's degree in Music from the Manhattan School of Music.
+She first received a bachelor's degree and then a master's degree in music from the Manhattan School of Music.
 She also received a degree in Speech Therapy from Universidad de Medicina de El Salvador in Buenos Aires.

 Apart from Opera, she recorded many songs in different styles and genres such as Tango, Pop Music and liturgical chants.